 If you thought only a professional could start an internet radio station, you’d be wrong.
 Anyone can!
-After reading this step-by-step guide you could be ready to broadcast this afternoon.
+After reading this step-by-step guide you could be ready to broadcast this afternoon and have your home radio live in no time.
 We’ll get you up to scratch on the necessary equipment, legal issues, and even how to turn your station into a business.

 Things to consider before starting an internet radio station